textileio/community/docs/a-tour-of-textile.md

 !!! tip
     During development, start the daemon with `--debug`.
 This will set all of the "tex-" log systems to "DEBUG".
 You can then tail the logs, like: `tail -f "path/to/repo/logs/textile.log"`.

-Set all of the "tex-" log systems to "INFO".
+Set all of the "tex-" log systems to "INFO":

 ```tab="cmd"
 textile logs --tex-only --level="info"